sungiant/sdf/README.md

 <img src="/docs/raster.png" width="600" style="float: right;" />

-Essentially to produce a rasterization of an SDF:
+To produce a rasterization of an SDF:

 * select a position for the camera.
 * draw a grid in front of the camera at an appropriate position to capture the required field of view.
-* each grid square corresponds to a pixel of the output rasterization.
+* select an appropriate grid size, each grid square corresponds to a pixel of the output image.
-* send a ray (using sphere tracing) from the camera through the center of each grid square.
+* send a ray (using sphere tracing) from the camera through the center of each grid square (storing the results).

 ## Rendering Techniques